-In the spirit of ‘Show Your Work,’ I thought I’d share the workflow I use during course development with an authoring tool.
+If you’re looking for an authoring tool workflow, consider the approach outlined here.
+It’s what I use during course development with an authoring tool.
 This workflow is the process I typically use after I have an approved storyboard/script and prototype.
 It’s simple and straightforward and may be similar to what most people do, but I thought I’d share in case it helps anyone.
 Although I’ve been doing most of my eLearning work in Storyline lately, I think this process can work with most authoring tools.
 See the workflow below.

 1. Set the Dimensions of the Slides

 The first thing I do when I start a development project is to save the file with an obvious name and then set the size of the document.
-Storyline defaults to a tablet size of 720 x 540 (when identifying pixel dimensions, width is always first).
-I prefer to have more room on each slide, so I typically set it to 1024 x 768, which looks fine on a tablet too.
-To set the size of the story, go to the Design tab and select “Story Size.”
+Storyline defaults to a slide size of 720 x 540 pixels, which is a 4:3 aspect ratio.
+That means that for every 4 inches of width in an image, there will be 3 inches of height.

-Then change it to the desired size by filling in the width and height fields.
-When the “Lock aspect ratio” box is checked, 768 will automatically fill in when you move to that field.
+Uncheck the LOCK ASPECT RATIO checkbox if you want to change from the default.
+Then enter the desired size by filling in the width and height fields.
 It’s best to make this change before working on a project so that your objects and layout aren’t shifted around.

 2. Create the Structure

 I start to set up the structure of the course next.
-In Storyline, that means breaking it up into logical scenes, such as Introduction, Topic 1, Topic 2, Topic 3 and Conclusion.
-Then I add the slides in each scene, drawing from my storyboard or a well thought-out sketch.
-I title each scene and slide with logical names so that it’s easy to understand things when I have to revise something a year later.
+In Storyline, that means breaking it up into logical scenes, such as Introduction, Scenario 1, Scenario 2, Scenario 3 and Conclusion.
+Then I add the slides to each scene, drawing from my storyboard or a well thought-out sketch.
+I title each scene and slide with logical names so that it’s easy to understand things when I have to revise something later.
 Putting titles in all caps helps because the text can be small in a big picture view.

 I like the way setting up the entire structure, helps me maintain the mental model of my design.
 And because this is a visual task, it clarifies the big picture view of things.
 Also, one practical advantage to breaking up a course into scenes in Storyline is that you can preview one scene at a time when checking progress and debugging.
 This speeds up production.